AdobeDocs/journey-optimizer.sv-SE/help/using/code-based/create-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   När du väljer en annan testprofil eller behandling ändras förhandsgranskningslänken så att du kan ha en länk för varje testprofil och/eller behandling och jämföra upplevelserna.
+   När du uppdaterar innehållet eller väljer en annan testprofil eller behandling uppdateras länken för förhandsgranskning automatiskt.
+Du kan kopiera länken till olika webbläsarflikar och jämföra upplevelserna.

 ## Ge liv åt er kodbaserade upplevelse {#code-based-experience-live}